Going to a restaurant with a baby or young child can be the worst nightmare or a pleasant family experience…

 If eating out used to be a nice family tradition, when there were just the two of you, nothing prevents you from having those special outings along with your little one.

 Agreed, a relaxed two-hour dinner in a posh restaurant may not always be possible when your baby or toddler is around, (then hire a babysitter instead) but with a bit of careful planning eating out can still be a wonderful experience for all of you.

-Here are a few things you should consider when going out for a meal with your young child.
+Here are a few things you should consider if you want to go to a restaurant with a baby or toddler.

 - Choose a child-friendly restaurant.
 Often, smaller family-run establishments welcome parents with young children and have everything to please a little client, including a special menu for kids.
 The presence of high chairs is usually one more positive sign; a good playground is like an answer to your prayers if you have a toddler or older child.

 - Make sure that your kid is not too hungry or tired (and awake) when you arrive at a restaurant.
 For that, choose the timing wisely (late dinner is generally a bad idea) and have some snacks or milk ready.
 With a really young baby, nap-time can be a fantastic time for going to a restaurant, if your baby is not too sound-sensitive.

 - Formal dining with a kid who is too young is likely to be a disaster, but if your child is a little older to understand and learn table manners, it can be a fun experience.